-Prospective D.Min. students must meet the following criteria to apply:
+Prospective DMin students must meet the following criteria to apply:

-- 1) Possess the Master of Divinity degree from an ATS accredited institution with a minimum grade point average of 3.00 on a four-point scale during graduate study (some exceptions possible with regard to provisional admission). - Students without an accredited Master of Divinity degree may be admitted, provided that the school publicly stated admissions criteria that address the following six areas and provided the school documents how each applicant meets each of these criteria: (a) the ability to thoughtfully interpret scripture and the theological tradition of one's ministry context, (b) the capacity to understand and adapt one's ministry to the cultural context, (c) a basic self-understanding of one's ministerial identity and vocational calling, (d) a readiness to engage in ongoing personal and spiritual formation for one's ministry, (e) an accredited master's degree (or its educational equivalent) in an area related to one's ministry setting or vocational calling, and (f) significant ministerial experience that enables the applicant to engage as a ministry peer with other students in this advanced professional doctorate. - Educational equivalency of applicants is determined by the admission committee of the Doctor of Ministry program in consultation with the Associate Dean for Instructional Support and Student Success once the applicant submits all admission documents, including his or her transcripts.
+Possess the Master of Divinity degree from an ATS accredited institution with a minimum grade point average of 3.00 on a four-point scale during graduate study (some exceptions possible with regard to provisional admission).

+- Students without an accredited Master of Divinity degree may be admitted, if providing that the school documentation that addresses the following six areas: - the ability to thoughtfully interpret scripture and the theological tradition of one's ministry context - the capacity to understand and adapt one's ministry to the cultural context - a basic self-understanding of one's ministerial identity and vocational calling - a readiness to engage in ongoing personal and spiritual formation for one's ministry - an accredited master's degree (or its educational equivalent) in an area related to one's ministry setting or vocational calling - and significant ministerial experience that enables the applicant to engage as a ministry peer with other students in this advanced professional doctorate. - ❖ Educational equivalency of applicants is determined by the admission committee of the Doctor of Ministry program once the applicant submits all admission documents, including his or her transcripts.
 Upon review of the transcripts, full equivalency will be determined.
-Should the applicant lack a class or two or even more, he or she will be required to do leveling work either before the applicant starts the course work or concurrently taking D.Min. classes during the first year.
-He or she should complete the leveling work by the end of the first year of the D.Min. program. - 2) A minimum of three years of significant ministry experience at the time of acceptance.
+Should the applicant lack a class or two or even more, he or she will be required to do leveling work either before the applicant starts the course work or concurrently taking DMin classes during the first year.
+He or she should complete the leveling work by the end of the first year of the DMin program. - A minimum of three years of significant ministry experience at the time of acceptance.
 Exceptions may be made for qualified students with other ministry experience.

-A completed D.Min. application consists of:
+A completed DMin application consists of:

-- Application form (to be completed online) - Four letters of recommendation attesting to the individual's fitness for the program - Official transcripts (undergraduate and graduate) - A written essay reflecting the applicant's background, theological perspective, values and goals for growth in the D.Min. program - Application Fee \$50 (non-refundable) - ❖ A formal interview with the CBTS D.Min.
-Committee - Copy of Ordination Certificate/Ministry License (if applicable) - ❖ An English language proficiency requirement for students [in the English language D.Min. program] for whom English is not their first language.
+- Application form (to be completed online) - Application Fee \$50 (non-refundable) - Four letters of recommendation attesting to the individual's fitness for the program - Official transcripts (undergraduate and graduate) - ❖ A written essay reflecting the applicant's background, theological perspective, values and goals for growth in the DMin program - ❖ A formal interview with the CBTS DMin Committee - Copy of Ordination Certificate/Ministry License (if applicable) - An English language proficiency requirement for students [in the English language DMin program] for whom English is not their first language.
 At a minimum, this will include an acceptable TOEFL score and evidence of ability to use English-both orally and written-in a theological setting.

-Myanmar students applying for the D.Min. program must have either an M.Div. degree from Myanmar Institute of Theology (MIT) or an M.Div. from a theological school accredited by ATESEA or Serampore Senate.
+Myanmar students applying for the DMin program must have either an MDiv degree from Myanmar Institute of Theology (MIT) or an MDiv from a theological school accredited by ATESEA or Serampore Senate.